Frustrated Frustration of Arrays with Four-Terminal Nb-Pt-Nb Josephson Junctions

-To describe the properties of Josephson junction arrays, the so-called frustration parameter $f = B\cdot A/\Phi_0$, with $A$ being the array unit cell, $B$ the magnetic field strength perpendicular to the array plane, and $\Phi_0$ the magnetic flux quantum, is widely used to characterize the magnetic resistance pattern, i.e. frustration pattern, see e.g. Refs.~\cite{rzchowski_vortex_1990, song_interference_2023}.
-It describes the average number of flux quanta piercing though an array unit cell.
-For rescaling the magnetic field into frustration, the unit cell area, as indicated in Figs.~\ref{FIG:INT_Schematic}~d), has been determined to be $A_\mathrm{uc} = (570\;$nm$)^2$ by scanning electron microscopy (see supplementary material).
-It is important to note that this unit cell is the sum of a large unit cell area ($A$) and a small unit cell area ($A'$) of Fig.~\ref{FIG:INT_Schematic}~b), $A_\text{uc} = A + A'$.
+To describe the properties of Josephson junction arrays, the so-called frustration parameter $f = B\cdot A/\Phi_0$, with $A$ being the respective plaquette area, $B$ the magnetic field strength perpendicular to the array plane, and $\Phi_0 = h/2e$ the magnetic flux quantum, is used to characterize the magnetic resistance pattern, i.e., frustration pattern, see e.g. Refs.~\cite{rzchowski_vortex_1990, song_interference_2023}.
+It describes the average number of flux quanta piercing through an array plaquette.
+For rescaling the magnetic field into frustration, the unit cell area, as indicated in Fig.~\ref{FIG:INT_Schematic}~c), has been determined to be $A_\mathrm{uc} = (570\;$nm$)^2$ by scanning electron microscopy~\cite{supplementary}.
+This unit cell is the sum of a large plaquette area $A$ (with $\Phi = B\cdot A$) and a small plaquette area $A'$ (with $\Phi' = B\cdot A'$) of Fig.~\ref{FIG:INT_Schematic}~a), i.e., $A_\text{uc} = A + A'$ (with $\Phi_\text{uc} = B\cdot A_\text{uc}$).
 The flux quantum oscillations of the resistance fit to $A_\text{uc}$ in Fig.~\ref{FIG:Array_transport_data} b).

 The resistance signal is similar to what, e.g. \mbox{Rzchowski}~\textit{et al.}~\cite{rzchowski_vortex_1990} measured, however, the expected frustration pattern for rational values of $f$ is missing.
-As can be seen in Fig.~\ref{FIG:Array_transport_data} c), at certain magnetic field around $\pm5\;\Phi_0/A_\mathrm{uc}$, the oscillations first disappear and then reappear when further increasing the magnetic field.
-As will be explained below, both features, the different frustration pattern and the beating pattern, stem from the altered array lattice, which can be described by a conventional 2TJJ square lattice with checker board flux pattern.
-This gives rise to a superimposed beating pattern in addition to the flux quantum oscillations of the array unit cell.
-The periodicity of that beating pattern is approximately equal to the area ratio of the large array unit cell ($A$) and the 4TJJ central weak link region ($A^\prime$).
-The base offset of the resistance dips can be explained by the Fraunhofer effect of the 2TJJs between two individual contacts of a 4TJJ.
-The resistance oscillations can be seen to magnetic fields above $\pm100\;$mT with, in total, 30 flux quantum oscillations ($30\;\Phi_0/A_\mathrm{uc}$).\\
+As can be seen in Fig.~\ref{FIG:Array_transport_data} c), at certain magnetic field around $\pm5$\;$f_\mathrm{uc}$, the oscillations first disappear and then reappear when further increasing the magnetic field.
+The resistance oscillations can be seen to magnetic fields above $\pm100$\;mT with, in total, 30 flux quantum oscillations.\\